-When it comes to determining whether or not you should follow-up on all job interviews that you have had, like with a quick office visit or telephone call, many job seekers who are unsure as to how they should proceed.
-Since many are unsure of the action that they should take, many just do nothing.
+When it comes to determining whether or not you should follow-up on all job interviews with a quick office visit or telephone call, many job seekers are unsure how they should proceed.
+Since many are uncertain of the action they should take, many just do nothing.
 If you would like help in determining what you should do after attending a job interview, you will want to continue reading on, as some advantages and disadvantages to job interview follow-ups outlined below.

-As for the benefit to follow-ups with the employer or interviewer in question, you will find that there is some them.
-One of those advantages is the impression that you can create of yourself.
+Here are some of the benefits of following up with the employer or interviewer.
+One of those advantages is the impression that you can create yourself.
 Checking to see how the selection process is coming along or if you can answer any additional questions is a great way to show that you are genuinely interested in the open job position.
 It also shows initiative on your part, which is something that many companies look for in their new hires.

-Another one of the many advantages to following up after a job interview is the answers that you may get.
-If the employer in question has yet official make a decision, but your name is still in the running, you may be told to call back later or wait for a phone call, which should arrive when a decision has made.
+Another one of the many advantages of following up after a job interview is the answers that you may get.
+If the employer in question has yet officially made a decision, but your name is still in the running.
+They may tell you to call back later or wait for a phone call, which should arrive when a decision has made.
 On the other hand, if determined that you are not the right candidate for the job, you may be notified of this when you make your first contact attempt.
 This notification is ideal as it encourages you to explore your other options without wasting any precious time.

 The advantages mentioned above and disadvantages in the previous paragraph are just a few of the many to job interview follow-ups.
-As previously stated, you will want to try and make sure that you follow the advice or instructions given to you by each employer or interviewer, which means if you are asked to refrain from making contact, you will want to do so.
+As previously stated, you will want to try and make sure that you follow the advice or instructions given to you by each employer or interviewer.
+So if they ask you not to make contact, you will need to do so.
 Be advised that you avoid calling during known busy times, such as lunch or right before the workday ends.